Benjamin-So/snake-ai/README.md

 # snake-ai
-Snake AI using PyGame and PyTorch
+Snake AI using PyGame and PyTorch.